cmdcolin/oddbiology/README.md

 See also https://github.com/cmdcolin/oddgenes

 This repo is similar to oddgenes in motivation, but I wanted to cover weird biology in general for things, even some genome related things, that didn't entirely fit into oddgenes.

+So much of the entire tree of life is extremely odd in a way, so it is hard to draw any line for what qualifies for this repo, but I'll accept basically anything

-Feel free to make PRs for more stuff!
+Please free to make PRs for more stuff!

 # Evolution